katharina-lang/rlhf/README.md

 ## Overview

-This project is a reimplementation of the paper "Deep Reinforcement Learning from Human Preferences" (Christiano et al., 2017).
-Our goal is to replicate and explore Reinforcement Learning from Human Feedback (RLHF) using a modularized training setup and incorporating synthetic and human feedback for reward modeling.
+Our project is a fast and modular reimplementation of Deep Reinforcement Learning from Human Preferences (Christiano et al., 2017), designed for scalable and efficient research in Reinforcement Learning from Human Feedback (RLHF).
+By integrating both synthetic and human feedback for reward modeling, our framework enables systematic exploration of preference-based reinforcement learning in a flexible and extensible setup.